-- How can emerging technologies be used to solve design problems and create solutions for individuals and communities? - How can we as MacKillop students apply the design process to invent a product that will promote sustainability and have a positive impact on our future? - How can I apply the Design Process to create unique and functional products?
+- How can I apply the design process using the latest technologies and a real world problem to create a unique and functional creative solution? - How can we as MacKillop students apply the design process to invent a product that will promote sustainability and have a positive change on our future?